uts-hb/ParallaxVISLAM/README.md

 ----

 To run Parallax VI-SLAM, **'PBAwIMU_LocalMap_main.m '** can be executed to build full-batch or local map.
+Dataset ('KITTI-06', 'KITTI-07', 'KITTI-09') and Start and End states can be decided.

 Linear Map Joining can be executed with **"Main.m"** in LinearSLAM folder.
+Dataset ('KITTI-06', 'KITTI-07', 'KITTI-09') with different number of local map can be choosen.

 It can be plotted using rpg_trajectory_evaluation (https://github.com/uzh-rpg/rpg_trajectory_evaluation) with Ground-Truth (stamped_groundtruth.txt) [4].